 Pettengill Hall, Room 308

-Anita is Director of Secondary Teacher Education at Bates, and previously taught high school English for over ten years.
+Anita is Lecturer and Director of Secondary Teacher Education at Bates and previously taught high school English for over ten years.
 In the past, she has taught a wide variety of ages and abilities, from first graders in Jersey City, NJ, through adult learners, teaching subjects as diverse as French and Alternative Education programming.